oTTeuMsTudio/teach-me-rust-deepseek/Game Development/Day 00.md

-# Full-stack web application with a 3D multiplayer game using Rust for both frontend and backend
+# Full-stack web application with a 3D multiplayer game using Rust

 We’re aiming to build: